ysdn2019/Graduates-List/graduates/hira-kiani.md

 ---
 path: /work/the-cetra
 graduate: Hira Kiani
-mainimg: /assets/kiani_hira_project2_web_main.jpg
+cover: /assets/kiani_hira_project2_web_main.jpg
-thumbnailimg: /assets/work/kiani_hira_project2_web_thumbnail.jpg
+thumbnail: /assets/work/kiani_hira_project2_web_thumbnail.jpg
 title: The Cetra
 groupmembers:
-fields: Digital, Print, UI/UX
+category: Digital, Print, UI/UX
 mediumdimensions:
 description: The Cetra is an adaptive controller created for the Nintendo Switch for users with motor impairments and/or physical hand injuries.
 The controller can be physically remapped as well as by a mobile app to ensure the user can experience maximum comfort and ease playing video games.
 digitallink: